ansible/ansible-container/docs/rst/container_yml/reference.rst

                        Files are decrypted in the conductor at playbook runtime, making variables available to playbooks and roles.

-vault_password_fault   Path to a file containing a clear text password that can be used to
+vault_password_file    Path to a file containing a clear text password that can be used to
                        decrypt any vault files.
 ====================== =====================================================================